 When you bought your home, you may have been required to take out Private Mortgage Insurance (PMI) if you didn’t make a large down payment.
 PMI is normally required when you borrow more than 80% of the property’s value, even if you have perfect credit.
 If you buy a house with less than a 20% down payment, you can expect your mortgage payment to include a monthly Private Mortgage Insurance premium.

-The bad news is, this insurance does nothing for the buyer of the home; instead, it is designed to protect the mortgage lender in the event you don’t pay for your loan.
+The bad news is, this insurance does nothing for the buyer of the home, like homeowners insurance; instead, it is designed to protect the mortgage lender in the event you don’t pay for your loan.
 The good news is, PMI can be removed once you’ve paid your loan down to a certain balance, so you aren’t stuck paying the PMI premiums forever.

 The following tips explain the costs of PMI and how you can more quickly eliminate that expense.